simplex-chat/simplex-chat/edge-messaging-implementation.md

 #### Send messages

+URI: `<SU>/messages`

 Example: POST `https://example.com/connection/bY1h/messages`

-To send messages to the connection, edge-messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with appended string `/messages`, signed with the key `SK`.
+To send messages to the connection, edge-messaging client MUST send POST request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment), signed with the key `SK`.

 Request body should be sent as JSON object with the following properties:
 - `connectionID` (string): existing connection ID (see [Connection ID](#connection-id)).